kiran-garre/Python-PSO/README.md

 # Python-PSO

-This is a simple implementation of particle swarm optimization, a method for approximating the maximum/minimum of an n-dimensional, continuous function over a finite area.
+This is a simple implementation of particle swarm optimization, a method for approximating the maximum/minimum of an n-dimensional, continuous function over a finite domain.
 This implementation does not rely on any differentiation of the function being optimized.

 ### A quick warning:
 This does not guarantee that the global optimum is found, nor does it guarantee an exact solution.
 It is an apporoximation of the optimum over the specified domain.